DC10 (nightclub)

 DC10 is a nightclub located in Ibiza on the Carretera of Salinas.
 It started during the 90s as a music bar and began with a license for just 80 people, opened by two Spanish brothers, Deogracias lara Moreno and Antonio Lara Moreno.
 In 1999, Italian promoters Antonio Carbonaro and Andrea Pelino joined in force, becoming partner at DC10, and creating the Circoloco brand, which would soon become the Monday event during each Ibiza season.

 In 2020, the nightclub was voted 19th on the "Top 100 Clubs" list by the readers of DJ Magazine.

+To celebrate the 25th anniversary in 2024,”DC10 Ibiza CircoLoco Greatest Hits” was released.

 History and description

 DC10 venue

 Over the years, the venue, which had started with the licence for a music bar, grew to an event hall with a capacity of 1,500 people.
 The nightclub is divided into three rooms, La Terrace, The Main Room and The Open Air Garden, each of which is dedicated to a different genre of music.
 DC10 is open two to three nights a week.